 This is NOT your fault!

-You are not a rotten parent!
+You are not a rotten person!

 Diabetes is a vicious enemy and it will resort to psychological operations.
 Making you think you did something to cause this is one of it's head games!

 Read the service manual on psy-ops and DO NOT let the bastard get into your head.